Read time of 3 minutes.

 For many, one of the most appealing factors of leasing a car is that it eliminates the potential difficulty of selling a car once you’re done with it.
-Once your lease has ended, you simply return the car back.
+Once your lease has ended, you simply return the car.

-Start by browsing our range of special offers or use our search tool to compare lease car deals.
-You can look through the selection of cars and the payment plans available to help you decide which one suits you and your budget.
+Start by browsing our range of top offers or use our search tool to compare lease deals on cars, vans and commercial vehicles.
+You can look through the selection of models and the payment plans available to help you decide which one suits you and your budget.

-• Initial payment – Usually between one to six months’ rental fees upfront (a non-refundable deposit)
+• Initial payment – between one to nine months’ rental fees upfront

-• Vehicle sourcing fee – This admin fee is set at £195 + VAT and is chargeable on each order.
+• Processing fee – This admin fee is set at £298.80 inc VAT and is chargeable on each order.

-• Maintenance costs – Optional payments to cover servicing and tyres
+• Maintenance costs – Optional payments to cover servicing, maintenance and tyres

 • Excess mileage fees – This will be charged if you exceed the mileage limit outlined in your contract.
-Fees usually range from 4p - 12p per mile.
+Fees usually range from 3p - 25p per mile.

-• Returns re-condition costs – If there is any damage to the vehicle beyond reasonable wear and tear as outlined in your contract, you will have to cover the costs of repair.
+• Returns re-condition costs – If there is any damage to the vehicle beyond fair wear and tear as outlined in your contract, you will have to cover the costs of repair.